Emerald Ash Borer Identification, Prevention & Treatment Programs

 Because symptoms are difficult to see during the first 1-2 years of infestation, if you live in any of the areas shown below, we recommend that you consult with a certified tree expert or arborist immediately to evaluate your important ash trees.

-As of August 2016, emerald ash borer has been found in New Jersey in Bergen, Burlington, Essex, Hunterdon, Mercer, Middlesex, Monmouth and Somerset counties.
+As of July 2017, emerald ash borer has been positively identified in New Jersey in Bergen, Burlington, Essex, Hudson, Hunterdon, Mercer, Middlesex, Monmouth, Somerset and Warren counties, although it’s probably present across the entire state.

 Typically in the third year after infestation, the tree will exhibit significant dieback.
 At that point, treatment options will not be effective.
 By the end of the 4th year, the tree will likely be dead.

-Thereafter, dead ash trees become brittle and potentially hazardous, dropping major limbs.
+After that, dead ash trees become brittle and potentially hazardous, often dropping major limbs.
 Because the volume of trees that die at one time is often so large, cities and homeowner groups are being caught unprepared and often unable to remove the trees because of the lack of resources, as well as available tree removal services.
+As a result, neighborhoods are left with an unsightly and dangerous situation.

 How to Tell if Your Ash Trees Have Been Attacked by EAB